Lawrence Douglas: Fiction Honors

 Douglas has published two novels.
 The Catastrophist, about a professor struggling with fatherhood, was listed on Kirkus Reviews best books of 2006 and shared a Silver Prize in fiction from the Independent Publisher Book Awards.

 The Vices, about a troubled philosopher, was listed as a best book of 2011 by New York Magazine and the New Statesman.
+Writing in Book Forum, Edward Park called Douglas “one of our finest novelists” and described the book as “playful and profound” and as a “duplicitous delight.”

+Under the pseudonym Lars Arffsen, Douglas published The Girl with the Sturgeon Tattoo, a parody of the popular trilogy by Stig Larsson.
+Writing in the New York Times, Janet Maslin praised the book in a May 2011 round-up of summer beach reads, calling it a "nifty parody."